A High Incidence of Central Star Formation Inferred from the Color Gradients of Galaxies at $z>4$: Mock Tests of the Color Gradient Proxies

 \section{Mock Tests of the Color Gradient Proxies}

-We present a simple illustration of the mock analysis described in Section~\ref{subsec:uncertainty}, by illustrating some typical examples.
+We summarize the mock analysis described in Section~\ref{subsec:uncertainty}, by illustrating some typical examples.
+For simplicity, we only illustrate using F150W as the blue band and F444W as the red band.
 These scenarios span a range of parameter space that covers our sample well.
 For each of the three color gradient proxies (Equations~\ref{eq:nvar}--\ref{eq:nabla}), we study the possible bias, defined as the difference between the input and the output parameter values, for three representative input values, as a function of galaxy size (represented by $R_e^{\rm F444W}$) and source brightness (represented by F150W magnitude).
-We consider four bins of galaxy size ($R_e^{\rm F444W} < 0\farcs032$, $0\farcs032 - 0\farcs060$, $0\farcs060 -0\farcs112$, and $0\farcs112 - 0\farcs161$), six values of the S\'ersic index ($n = 0.71, 1.09, 1.66, 2.53, 3.86, 5.90$), and 10 bins in source brightness spanning $\rm F150W = 20-29$~mag.
+We consider four bins of galaxy size ($R_e^{\rm F444W} < 0\farcs032$, $0\farcs032 - 0\farcs060$, $0\farcs060 -0\farcs112$, $0\farcs112 - 0\farcs161$), six values of the S\'ersic index ($n = 0.71, 1.09, 1.66, 2.53, 3.86, 5.90$), and 10 bins in source brightness spanning $\rm F150W = 20-29$~mag.